 Upon first enrolling at Merrick after high school in 2006 at the age of 21, Tim chose to work onsite at Merrick where he performed light assembly tasks, but it was his involvement in Merrick’s Self-Advocacy program that would have the greatest impact.
 To his amazement, it was not long after joining a Self-Advocacy group that Tim was nominated and elected as president.
 He had never been president of anything before!
 In the years that followed, Tim repeatedly found himself speaking at places and in front of people he never thought possible: legislators at the Minnesota State Capitol, members of the Minnesota Governor’s Council on Developmental Disabilities, and fourth-grade students at local elementary schools.

-After 6 years of working onsite at Merrick, Tim was ready for a change.
-With the guidance and support of Merrick’s employment services team, Tim was soon independently hired part-time by Gordmans where he worked in the stockroom.
-However, a couple years later, Tim once again experienced restlessness at work and wanted something more challenging to occupy his time.
-That’s when he first learned about and was soon hired by Beltmann Relocation Group as a digital imaging assistant.
+After six years of working onsite at Merrick, Tim was ready for a change.
+With the guidance and support of our employment services team, he was soon independently hired part-time by Gordmans where he worked in the stockroom.
+A couple years later, Tim once again experienced restlessness at work and wanted something more challenging to occupy his time.
+That’s when he first learned about and was soon hired by Beltmann Relocation Group in Roseville, MN as a digital imaging assistant.

 From the beginning, Beltmann and Tim were a perfect match.
-His love for technology along with the consistency of the job and the amazing coworkers and leadership team helped create an environment that both validated Tim’s strengths and encouraged future growth.
-Even as the work became scarcer, Beltmann continued to be interested in Tim and hoped he would consider staying with the company albeit in a different position.
-When asked by a Merrick team member about his professional goals, he expressed a desire to work with phones.
-Needless to say, it was not long before Tim was devoting less time to digital imaging and devoting more time to answering the phone at Beltmann.
+His love for technology along with the consistency of the job and the amazing coworkers and leadership team at Beltmann helped create an environment that both validated Tim’s strengths and encouraged future growth.
+Even as the work slowed, Beltmann continued to be interested in Tim and asked him to consider staying with the company, in a different position.
+When asked about his professional goals, he expressed to us a desire to work with phones.
+Soon, he was doing less digital imaging and devoting more time to answering the phone at Beltmann.